-Intermittent fasting (IF) isn’t necessarily a diet, although there are a few different takes on IF.
+Intermittent fasting (IF) isn’t a diet, it’s just another tool to you to help you reach your goals.
+There are a couple of different approaches you can take when it comes to IF.
 I’m going to break this post into a couple sections:

 - Type of IF

 *If you are interested in trying any of these I always recommend to do your own research as well as this information is not all encompassing and I have not personally experimented with all of these.

 - 16:8 Protocol – Fast 16 hours, eat all your meals in 8 hours.
 This can be great if you are someone who isn’t hungry in the morning.
 For some people this may look like skipping breakfast and not snacking after dinner.
 People tend to play with the hours to find a method that works best for them.
 This can mean shifting the fasting from 14-16 hours and making your eating window 8-10 hours.
 Some people find this a very helpful method when trying to eat less calories.
 Mentally knowing you aren’t going to eat before or after x time can be beneficial for some.
 How might this look?
 If someone chose to eat make their eating window between 12pm-8pm they would only consume calorie free drinks (coffee and water) before 12pm.
 Starting at noon they would be able to eat 2 or 3 large meals as it tends to be more difficult to include snacks and meals in such a small window.

 Some other examples might look like this:

 - Start eating at 7AM, stop eating at 3pm

 - Start eating at 11AM, stop eating at 7pm

 - Start eating at 2PM, stop eating at 10pm